ircv3/ircv3-specifications/extensions/resume.md

 ## Architecture

-This feature is enabled using the `draft/resume-0.2` capability, introduces the `RESUME` command, and uses the messages described below to convey state about the reconnection process and reconnecting clients.
+This feature is enabled using the `draft/resume-0.3` capability, introduces the `RESUME` command, and uses the messages described below to convey state about the reconnection process and reconnecting clients.

-### Resumption Token

-Upon indicating they support session resumption, clients are provided with a resumption token.
-This token is used to authenticate future `RESUME` attempts.

-Servers MUST ensure that this token is long, cryptographically secure, and not able to be easily brute-forced as this token will protect the security of clients' information.
-Resumption tokens are case-sensitive, and clients MUST treat them as opaque values.

-The token MUST NOT contain any spaces and MUST NOT start with a colon character `(:)`, as these would break the protocol framing.
-There is no sort of encoding or decoding defined for the token.

 ### Capabilities

-The `draft/resume-0.2` capability is advertised by servers that support resuming connections.
+The `draft/resume-0.3` capability is advertised by servers that support resuming connections.

-When this capability is negotiated, the server sends the client the resumption token, which is used to authenticate future connection resumptions.
+When this capability is negotiated, the server sends the client their resume token, which is used to authenticate future connection resumptions.
 In addition, servers MAY extend the "ping timeout" length for that client (with the expectation that if the client disconnects, it will try to resume its connection as described here).

-Servers MAY ONLY generate and provide a resumption token to a client when the client negotiates the `draft/resume-0.2` capability.
+Servers MUST ONLY generate and provide a resume token to a client when the client negotiates the `draft/resume-0.3` capability.

 Capability negotiation example:

     C: CAP LS
-    S: CAP * LS :multi-prefix draft/resume-0.2
+    S: CAP * LS :multi-prefix draft/resume-0.3
-    C: CAP REQ :draft/resume-0.2
+    C: CAP REQ :draft/resume-0.3
-    S: CAP * ACK :draft/resume-0.2
+    S: CAP * ACK :draft/resume-0.3
     S: RESUME TOKEN JKbAypzFiovffzuD8VEfcs6bOLrXsSenxsyZNt87Bb0YaQlyOzuQciz6cB2R

 ### Commands